aisingapore/TagUI/README.md

 tagui samples\1_yahoo
 ```

 **macOS** - unzip the tagui folder to your desktop.
-Open terminal from Apps -> Utilities -> Terminal and enter the following
+Open terminal from Apps -> Utilities -> Terminal and enter commands

 ```
 cd /Users/your_id/Desktop/tagui/src
 ./tagui samples/1_yahoo
 ```

-**Linux** - unzip the tagui folder to a convenient folder on your laptop for example /home/your_id and enter the following
+**Linux** - unzip the tagui folder to a convenient folder on your laptop for example /home/your_id and enter commands

 ```
 cd /home/your_id/tagui/src